Kaptai Dam

 Kaptai Dam (কাপ্তাই বাঁধ) is on the Karnaphuli River at Kaptai, 65 km upstream from Chittagong in Rangamati District, Bangladesh.
-It is an earth-fill embankment dam with a reservoir (known as Kaptai Lake) water storage capacity of 6477 e6m3.
+It is an earth-fill embankment dam with a reservoir (known as Kaptai Lake) with water storage capacity of 6477 e6m3.
 The primary purpose of the dam and reservoir was to generate hydroelectric power.
 Construction was completed in 1962, in then-East Pakistan.
 The generators in the 230 MW Karnafuli Hydroelectric Power Station were commissioned between 1962 and 1988.
 It is the only hydroelectric power station in Bangladesh.

 History

 A brief reconnaissance occurred in 1906 when the Karnafuli Hydropower Station was first contemplated.
 A second study was carried out in 1923.
-In 1946, E. A. Moore recommended the proposed project at Barkal about 65 kilometres upstream of present dam site at Kaptai.
-In 1950, the Marz Rendal Vatten Consulting Engineers suggested a site at Chilardak, about 45 kilometres upstream of Kaptai.
+In 1946, E. A. Moore recommended the proposed project at Barkal about 65 kilometers upstream of the present dam site at Kaptai.
+In 1950, the Marz Rendal Vatten Consulting Engineers suggested a site at Chilardak, about 45 kilometers upstream of Kaptai.

 In 1951, the government engineers proposed Chitmoram, 11 km downstream of the present site.
 Under the guidance of the chief engineer (Irrigation) Khwaja Azimuddin, the construction site was chosen in 1951.
 Utah International Inc. was selected as a construction contractor.
-Construction of the dam started in 1957 and completed in 1962 during the era of President Ayub Khan.
+Construction of the dam started in 1957 and was completed in 1962 during the era of President Muhammad Ayub Khan.

+During his tenure as Governor, Azam Khan joined hands with American aid chief retired Air Force Colonel Charles W. Edwards to finish the much-anticipated, $100,000,000 multi-purpose dam on the Karnafuli River in East Pakistan, which had been marred by mismanagement and corruption in U.S. aid projects.
+According to a report by Milt Freudenheim in the Chicago Daily News, the success of the Karnafuli River dam project under Azam Khan's administration, was characterised as the first major success of American aid in the region, earning him a reputation as a "get-things-done powerhouse."

 Construction

 Starting in 1957, the initial phase of the construction was completed in 1962.
-By this time the dam, spillway, penstock and two 40 MW Kaplan turbine generators were built in the power station.
+By this time the dam, spillway, penstock, and two 40 MW Kaplan turbine generators were built in the power station.
 In August 1982 a 50 MW generator was commissioned.
 In October 1988 the fourth and fifth generating units, both 50 MW Kaplan-type turbines, were installed which raised the total generation capacity to 230 MW.